Police Science (New - Fall 2018): Associate in Applied Science (AAS) (6806)

 - Explain the history, theory and application of criminal law

 You may need to submit an ACT 34 Pennsylvania State Police Criminal Background Check before you enroll in our program, begin your field experience, take a qualifying police test or seek employment.
-If you have any questions about the ACT 34 Pennsylvania State Police Criminal Background Check requirement, please contact the social science department chair LaShana Stokes.

 What classes will I take?